andreatramacere/jetset/doc/install.rst

       conda install -c astropy -c conda-forge --file requirements.txt

 .. important::
-    if anaconda fails to install swig, you can try one of the following alternative :ref:`swig'
+    if anaconda fails to install swig, you can try one of the following alternative :ref:`swig`

 -  run on the command line